coderarjob/meghaos-x86/docs/x86/gdt.md

 3. A `data` segment descriptor.	    -       0   - 4 GB

 ### GDT proposed:
-So it is benifitial for the stack to have a overlapping but sepate segment in the GDT.
+So it is beneficial for the stack to have a overlapping but separate segment in the GDT.
 The new GDT should look like this.

 1. A `null` segment descriptor  	-